DCR-NOVALINCS/tmpl-dcr-runtime/interpreter/test/README.md

 # Tests

 This directory contains all the tests for the project.
+In order to run the tests, you need to have the project built before-hand (see [here](../../README.md)).

 ## Running the tests